 Other compliance requirements of the Township’s NPDES MS4 Permit to maintain water quality in our surface waters is the implementation of an Illicit Discharge Detection and Elimination (IDD&E) Program to monitor discharges from its storm sewer system.
 Part of the IDD&E Program includes annual routine screening of outfalls, or discharge points, throughout the Township.
 Approximately 20% of the Township’s known outfalls are screened each year, so that all outfalls are visited at least once in each five year permit cycle.
 Any discharge of water from the Township’s storm sewer system not composed entirely of stormwater is considered an illicit discharge.
 When discovered, these discharges are tested in the field and a sample is taken for laboratory testing to determine if there is a presence of pollutants.
 Once tested, an investigation for the source of any pollutants is conducted.
 Potential sources are an illegal sanitary sewer connection or instance of illegal dumping.
 Steps are then taken as appropriate to eliminate the pollution source.

 Implementing the BMPs is costly, and Brighton Township and other municipalities are now faced with the task of evaluating how to pay for this expensive unfunded mandate.
 The PA Legislature approved the use of Stormwater Fees as a funding source for these recurring expenditures, as opposed to a reliance on real estate tax increases.
-As reported last year, the Township commissioned the preparation of a Stormwater Management Fee Analysis and Report to establish the foundation of the Stormwater Service Fee.
+The Township commissioned the preparation of a Stormwater Management Fee Analysis and Report to establish the foundation of the Stormwater Service Fee.
 Unlike tax collections that fund general municipal purposes, the Stormwater Management Fee is a stable and reliable funding source dedicated to stormwater related activities and expenses, just as water and sewage charges are.
 Unlike real estate taxes, exempt properties are also subject to this fee, making for a more uniform application of cost/benefit.
 Over 23% of the assessed value of properties in Brighton Township are tax exempt.

 To establish the previously referenced ERU, the study evaluated the presence of impervious surfaces through the use of aerial imagery and Geographic Information Systems (GIS) within a randomly selected sample of 100 single-family residential lots and determined 4,700 SF as the average.
 An impervious surface is a hard surface which prevents or impedes the entry of stormwater into the soil in a manner that water would have entered the soil under natural conditions pre-existing to development, such as: roof tops, driveways, compacted surfaces, sidewalks, accessory structures, etc. Non-residential properties are individually evaluated on a lot-by-lot basis.
 All stormwater related costs were tabulated, along with future capital improvements, including infrastructure replacement.
 A final step was the evaluation of credits for existing or newly constructed stormwater BMPs that are owned and maintained by property owners, and are part of an inspection program established by the Township.